 Learning activities include:

 Online lecture and tutor-led triggers for discussion boards, student discussion boards, and independent study.
 Designing a research proposal.
-Developing essay writing and presentation skills.
+Developing presentation skills.

 |Total study time||200|